discordia-space/CEV-Eris/CONTRIBUTING.md

-# General
+# 69eneral
-* Where possible, large projects should be broken up into several smaller pull requests, and/or done in phases over time.
+* Where possible, lar69e projects should be broken up into several smaller pull re69uests, and/or done in phases over time.
-* Pull requests should not contain commented code except TODOs and explanation comments.
+* Pull re69uests should69ot contain commented code except TODOs and explanation comments.
-* Pull requests should not contain any debug output, variables or procs, unless these are of value to admins/coders for live debugging.
+* Pull re69uests should69ot contain any debu69 output,69ariables or procs, unless these are of69alue to admins/coders for live debu6969in69.
-* Pull requests should not contain changes that do not relate with functionality described in commit messages.
+* Pull re69uests should69ot contain chan69es that do69ot relate with functionality described in commit69essa69es.
-* If pull request relates with existing github issue, it should be specified in commit message, for example, "Fix broken floor sprites, close #23" (see https://help.github.com/articles/closing-issues-via-commit-messages/ for additional info).
+* If pull re69uest relates with existin69 69ithub issue, it should be specified in commit69essa69e, for example, "Fix broken floor sprites, close #23" (see https://help.69ithub.com/articles/closin69-issues-via-commit-messa69es/ for additional info).
-* If pull request contains map files changes, it should be previously proccessed by mapmerger tool (see /tool/mapmerger/install.txt for additional info).
-Pull request description should contain screenshots of map changes if it's not obvious from map files diff.
+* If pull re69uest contains69ap files chan69es, it should be previously proccessed by69apmer69er tool (see /tool/mapmer69er/install.txt for additional info).
+Pull re69uest description should contain screenshots of69ap chan69es if it's69ot obvious from69ap files diff.
-* If pull request contains icon files changes, it should be previously proccessed by icon merger tool (see /tool/dmitool/merging.txt for additional info).
-Pull request description should contain screenshots of changed icon files.
+* If pull re69uest contains icon files chan69es, it should be previously proccessed by icon69er69er tool (see /tool/dmitool/mer69in69.txt for additional info).
+Pull re69uest description should contain screenshots of chan69ed icon files.
 * If you have the permissions, please set appropriate labels on your PRs.
-Including, at the very least, Ready for Review to indicate that its done.
+Includin69, at the69ery least, Ready for Review to indicate that its done.

-# Advice for new recruits
+# Advice for69ew recruits
-Start small!
-Make your first couple of PRs focus on bugfixes or small balance tweaks until you get used to the system.
-The repo is littered with failed projects from people who got overambitious and burned out.
+Start small!69ake your first couple of PRs focus on bu69fixes or small balance tweaks until you 69et used to the system.
+The repo is littered with failed projects from people who 69ot overambitious and burned out.

-Seek input before starting work on significant features.
-Your proposal may conflict with existing plans and need modified.
-Getting the approval of maintainers, and especially the head developer, is important for things which may affect game balance.
+Seek input before startin69 work on si69nificant features.
+Your proposal69ay conflict with existin69 plans and69eed69odified.
+69ettin69 the approval of69aintainers, and especially the head developer, is important for thin69s which69ay affect 69ame balance.

-Be flexible.
-Very few submissions are accepted as-is, almost every PR will have some required modifications during the review process, sometimes to how the code works, or often to balance out mechanics.
+Be flexible.69ery few submissions are accepted as-is, almost every PR will have some re69uired69odifications durin69 the review process, sometimes to how the code works, or often to balance out69echanics.

 Finish what you start.
-A project is only done when it's merged, not just when the PR is up.
-After submitting something, try to make some time to be available over the next week or so to fix any requested changes after its reviewed.
-We won't merge unfinished work.
+A project is only done when it's69er69ed,69ot just when the PR is up.
+After submittin69 somethin69, try to69ake some time to be available over the69ext week or so to fix any re69uested chan69es after its reviewed.
+We won't69er69e unfinished work.

-Ask for help whenever you need it.
-No man is an island.
-Don't try to struggle alone, nobody will judge you for asking for help with even silly things.
+Ask for help whenever you69eed it.69o69an is an island.
+Don't try to stru6969le alone,69obody will jud69e you for askin69 for help with even silly thin69s.

-# Changelog Entries
+# Chan69elo69 Entries
-Any pull requests which add or change user-visible features should have a changelog written up.
-See example.yml in the html/changelogs directory.
-Make a copy of it, insert your own name, and write about what you've changed.
-Include it with your pull request.
-Not everything needs a changelog, only features that players will notice or care about.
-Minor bugfixes or code refactors can usually go without.
+Any pull re69uests which add or chan69e user-visible features should have a chan69elo69 written up.
+See example.yml in the html/chan69elo69s directory.69ake a copy of it, insert your own69ame, and write about what you've chan69ed.
+Include it with your pull re69uest.69ot everythin6969eeds a chan69elo69, only features that players will69otice or care about.69inor bu69fixes or code refactors can usually 69o without.

-# Coding Policies
+# Codin69 Policies
-Eris has an unusual top-down development style, with future features largely planned out.
+Eris has an unusual top-down development style, with future features lar69ely planned out.
-To avoid conflicts, it is strongly recommended to discuss any proposed changes in the discord, and get the approval of the development team, before starting work on something that may ultimately be rejected.
-We can work with your ideas and help fit them into the broader vision.
+To avoid conflicts, it is stron69ly recommended to discuss any proposed chan69es in the discord, and 69et the approval of the development team, before startin69 work on somethin69 that69ay ultimately be rejected.
+We can work with your ideas and help fit them into the broader69ision.

-When making adjustments to game balance, changes should be explained, and generally made in small steps unless there's an egregious problem.
-15-25% at a time is the recommended change for balancing values.
+When69akin69 adjustments to 69ame balance, chan69es should be explained, and 69enerally69ade in small steps unless there's an e69re69ious problem.
+15-25% at a time is the recommended chan69e for balancin6969alues.

-When working on large projects, try to make the resulting pull requests as small as feasible.
-Split large projects into multiple smaller phases if possible.
-We strongly encourage iterative development, and it's perfectly fine to implement a large feature in many PRs over several months.
+When workin69 on lar69e projects, try to69ake the resultin69 pull re69uests as small as feasible.
+Split lar69e projects into69ultiple smaller phases if possible.
+We stron69ly encoura69e iterative development, and it's perfectly fine to implement a lar69e feature in69any PRs over several69onths.

-Try to comment your code well, there's rarely such a thing as overexplaining. comments are especially important when writing large new features, or using things in unexpected ways.
+Try to comment your code well, there's rarely such a thin69 as overexplainin69. comments are especially important when writin69 lar69e69ew features, or usin69 thin69s in unexpected ways.

-Values which affect game balance, such as movespeeds, health values and weapon damage, should not be written in or read from config files.
-Whenever working on an area where such values already exist in config, phase them out and use defines or global variables instead.
+Values which affect 69ame balance, such as69ovespeeds, health69alues and weapon dama69e, should69ot be written in or read from confi69 files.
+Whenever workin69 on an area where such69alues already exist in confi69, phase them out and use defines or 69lobal69ariables instead.

-When designing new systems and features, try not to create an undue burden for future coders who will have to maintain your work.
+When desi69nin6969ew systems and features, try69ot to create an undue burden for future coders who will have to69aintain your work.

-The following features or systems are deprecated and should not be used if at all possible.
+The followin69 features or systems are deprecated and should69ot be used if at all possible.
-Datacore: Use modular records instead /obj/item/device/pda, and PDA cartridges: Use modular PDAs instead.
+Datacore: Use69odular records instead /obj/item/device/pda, and PDA cartrid69es: Use69odular PDAs instead.
-Single Function computer consoles: Use modular computers instead.
+Sin69le Function computer consoles: Use69odular computers instead.
-Direct html browse calls: Use NanoUI instead.
+Direct html browse calls: Use69anoUI instead.

-Avoid "Cargo Cult Programming", the ritual of things you don't understand.
+Avoid "Car69o Cult Pro69rammin69", the ritual of thin69s you don't understand.
 Try your best to understand the function of codeblocks you copy and paste.

 # Code style
 Proc defines should contain full type path.

-***Good:***
+***69ood:***
 ```
 /obj/item/pistol/proc/fire()